gtag('config', 'AW-787868295');

 G&C Galloway, Whithorn, my favourite grocers in The Machars

-I love this shop.
+We love this shop.
 Based half way up Main Street in Whithorn, G&C Galloway is an Aladdin’s cave of groceries.
-There are small chain grocery stores inThe Machars, including in Port William, which is very convenient, but Galloway’s has as many lines as Sainsbury’s and the most helpful staff in Britain.
+There are chain grocery stores in The Machars, including in Port William, which are very convenient and very good, but Galloway’s has as many lines as Sainsbury’s and the most helpful staff in Britain.
 If the mood takes you to cook Thai, Asian, Italian or you just need a fix of Cream O’Galloway ice cream, G&C Galloway is the place to go.
-And they sell those Scottish potato pancakes, which are delicious at breakfast, as well as bacon, frozen meat and vegetables.
+And they sell those Scottish potato pancakes, which are delicious at breakfast, as well as local bacon, frozen meat and vegetables.